hstocks/exfilm8/README.md

 ##How to run
-python3 client.py
+1. python3 client.py
-python3 server.py
+2. python3 server.py

-I don't think you need to use sudo, can't remember and cba to start VM.

-Files will be put in to directory 'output' directory
+Exfiltrated files will be put in to the 'output' directory